Bunocephalus coracoideus

 Bunocephalus coracoideus, the guitarrito, is a species of banjo catfish found in the Amazon River basin.
 It occurs in Bolivia, Brazil, Peru and Uruguay where it is found in ponds and creeks that contain a large quantity of plant debris.
 Its diet varies, and may include organic debris from the bottom.

 In the aquarium

 The species is quite popular in the aquarium trade.
-Both male and female reach a length of 12 cm.
-They are generally very peaceful, however it is a predatory to small fish, such as young fry.
+Both male and female reach a maximum length of 11 cm SL.

 Behavior

 This fish is largely nocturnal.
 It is a bottom-feeder, consuming debris and smaller fish.
 The guitarrito lays up to 4,000 eggs into sandy substrate.

 Parasites

 The guitarrito is known to be infected by a single species of myxozoan, Myxobolus braziliensis, which uses the guitarrito as an host.